icysnkrs/Nike-StockChecker-PreCheckout/README.md

 Hello!
-Welcom to IcySNKRS Nike commands!
+Welcome to IcySNKRS Nike commands!

 ⭐ Steps:
 1. Don't forget to fill info in /discord-bot/.env